yangsu2022/OV_SD_CPP/README.md

  -DCMAKE_BUILD_TYPE=Release ^
       ..
-cmake --build . --config Release cd ..
+cmake --build . --config Release
 ```

 5. Setup of Visual Studio with release and x64, and build: open .sln file in the build Dir

-6. Run the `SD_generate.exe`
+6. Put `soulcard.safetensors` and the converted model IR(like FP16_static) of `dreamlike-anime-1.0` into the `models` folder

+7. Run the `.\Release\SD-generate.exe -l ''` or `.\Release\SD-generate.exe` in the `build` folder in the anaconda prompt, or debug within VS